 - Prepaid Assessments: If a homeowner pays their annual dues in December for the upcoming year, that money is a liability until the year actually begins.

-- Tenant Security Deposits: If the HOA manages rental units or requires deposits for clubhouse rentals, proper tenant deposit accounting is mandatory to avoid legal penalties.
+- Tenant Security Deposits: If the HOA manages rental units or requires deposits for clubhouse rentals, proper accounting of tenant deposits is mandatory to avoid legal penalties.

-In an HOA, equity is often referred to as "Fund Balance."
+In a sample chart of accounts for HOA, equity is often referred to as "Fund Balance."
 This represents the community's net worth.

-- Reserve Fund Balance: This tracks the equity specifically tied to replacement reserves for real estate.
-It is critical to distinguish this from the operating reserve real estate, which is a safety net for operational shortfalls rather than capital improvements.
+- Reserve Fund Balance: This tracks the equity specifically tied to real estate replacement reserves.
+Keep this reserve separate from the operating reserve real estate, which serves as a safety net for operational shortfalls rather than for capital improvements.

 Revenue accounts track where your money comes from.

 - Homeowner Assessments: The primary source of income.
-You need the best way to track rental income and dues to ensure you can identify delinquencies immediately.
+Use the best way to track rental income and dues to ensure you can identify delinquencies immediately.

 - Special Assessments: Revenue collected for a specific, one-time purpose (e.g., emergency repairs).